 Hunter students are expected to attain fourth-semester proficiency in a foreign language, regardless of where the learning took place.
 After this goal has been met, students should begin concentrated study in an area outside of their first major.
 The composition of the Hunter Focus will vary depending on students’ language proficiency at the time of matriculation.
 Students who have to take a beginning language course but have already fulfilled their World Cultures requirement with a different class may apply all 12 language credits to the Hunter Focus.
 Students in the Hunter College School of Nursing may fulfill their entire 12 credits of Hunter Focus by taking three “STEM variant” science courses in addition to the STEM courses used to fulfill the CUNY Common Core.

 Hunter Focus in Foreign Language.
 The goal of the foreign language competency requirement is to help students attain cross-cultural knowledge and communicate in a language other than English.
 In studying foreign languages, their literatures and cultures, students acquire new perspectives on how people think, view the world, express themselves, and communicate with one another.
 Language study sensitizes students to the differences between their own culture and that of others, an important factor in an interconnected and interdependent world.
-Foreign Language Requirement
+Appendix II: Foreign Language Requirement

 Students are required to complete up to 12 credits in a foreign language depending upon the student’s language knowledge at the time of matriculation and a student’s matriculation status.
 (See Considerations for Transfer Students below.)
 Students may apply only one course at each level (Elementary levels 1 and 2, Intermediate levels 3 and 4) toward the CUNY College Option.
 Intensive courses can be used to satisfy two levels.